kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 As described in <a href="building-document-store-on-rocksdb.md">
 “Building a High Performance Document Store on RocksDB”</a>, YugaByte DB’s distributed document store (DocDB) uses RocksDB as its per-node storage engine.
-We made multiple performance and data density related enhancements to RocksDB in the course of embedding it into <a href="https://docs.yugabyte.com/latest/architecture/concepts/docdb/persistence/">DocDB’s document storage layer</a> (figure below).</a>
+We made multiple performance and high data density related enhancements to RocksDB in the course of embedding it into <a href="https://docs.yugabyte.com/latest/architecture/concepts/docdb/persistence/">DocDB’s document storage layer</a> (figure below).</a>